testflows/TestFlows/README.md

 [TestFlows] is a **flow** oriented test framework that can be used for functional, integration, acceptance and unit testing.
 It uses **everything is a test** approach with the focus on providing test designers flexibility in writing and running their tests.

+## Documentation

+You can find [TestFlows]'s documentation at https://testflows.com.

 ## Supported environment